 But not knowing what was happening, who got out safely, who got injured, and who got killed was what kept me up until 4 A.M.

-By 4 A.M, 12 deaths were confirmed and I chose to go to sleep, hoping that the shooting didn't happen and it was just a nightmare.
+By 4 A.M, 12 deaths were confirmed and I tried to sleep it off, hoping that the shooting didn't happen and it was just a nightmare.
 But after only three hours of sleep, I woke up knowing that this nightmare was unfortunately a tragic reality.

 Although I only very briefly knew of one of the individuals who lost their lives, it hurt me so much to know that they were gone.
 My friends and the my community lost people who were their friends, their children, their significant others, their parents, their acquaintances and also lost their overall sense of safety.

 Even though I understand why people don't want to get political over a tragedy of this magnitude, there is a real need to do so to prevent more of these tragedies from happening.